sarahciston/codingcare/posts/0critintro.md

 This ability to work with machine learning, or any technology, as a concrete material — as an artist or craftsperson would — is a way of moving into curiosity, poetics, aesthetics: nearbyness.
 [XXX]

+[XXX][ADD BRIDLE SOMEWHERE]

+>"radical otherness as the driver of adaptability" [@bridleWaysBeingHuman2022]

+James Bridle suggests that more ecological machines must be "non-binary, decentralized, and unknowing" [@bridleWaysBeingHuman2022] – pointing to where this already occurs in the more-than-human world in which we are immersed.
+He offers up slime moulds and liquid state machines as analogue computers that show how complex, non-binary operations:

+>"have always existed in the natural world, but we had to recreate them in our labs and workshops before we were capable of recognizing them elsewhere. [...]
+We needed the mental models provided by our technology, the words we make up for its concepts and metaphors, in order to describe and proerly undeerstand that analogous processes are already at play in the more-than human world."

+He also complicates digital decentralization through the reminder that "The project of decentralization also encompasses the process of decentering ourselves [and] additionally insists that actual power, rather than mere connectivity, is shared out."
+[Bridle furthers these][Bridle offers]

+"unknowing[, means acknowledging the limitations of what we can know at all, ][...] demands a kind of trust in ourselves and in the world to be able to function in a complex, ever-shifting landscape over which we do not, and cannot, have control."

 <!-- write with the machine of me and the machines i have learned along the way.  -->

 [//]: # "the magnitude of the distance between them (close/far) of each dimension of the vector"